nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_dos.md

 * Slot discovery
 * Booking a slot

 Understanding how these steps interact with each other is essential, especially when booking into more complex services.
-For exmaple the way the profiling of the DoS service is tied to a provider systems schedules.
+For exmaple the way the profiling of the DoS service is tied to the schedules on a provider system.
 In order to understand these interactions better lets walk through an example.

 ## Example workflow